 The admission of pupils with a Statement of Educational Needs or an Education, Health and Care Plan is dealt with by a completely separate procedure.
 Children with a Statement of Special Educational Needs or Education, Health and Care Plan that names the school must be admitted.
-Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.

-&lt;sup>1 This is for admission to the school at the start of the school year in September and not for applications made in-year
+&lt;sup>3 This is for admission to the school at the start of the school year in September and not for applications made in-year